What Is Mulch and Why Do I Need it in My Garden?

 Mulch is especially effective for helping to stabilize new plants.
 You can mulch around trees and shrubs, and walkways.

-Beautiful and functional, mulch is extremely versatile and serves a crucial role in maintaining healthy gardens.
+Beautiful and functional, mulch is extremely versatile and serves a crucial role in maintaining a healthy garden.

 - Increases the aesthetic value of your property